If you are looking for ways to minimize loss of revenue due to abandoned shopping carts, you're in the right place.

 1. Use high-converting subject lines

 Did you know that 64% of users decide whether or not to open an email based solely on the subject line?
-That’s why when it comes to transforming abandoned carts into recovered revenue, the first thing you need to do is focus on your subject lines.
+That’s why when it comes to transforming abandoned carts strategy strategy into recovered revenue, the first thing you need to do is focus on your subject lines.

 A slick subject line will grab your customers’ attention, boost open rates and increase clicks to your website.
 I can't stress enough how important this is.
 If your subject lines aren't up to par, it will be impossible for you to stand out from the sea of emails in your prospect’s inbox.